pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 Otherwise, the reader is too far behind the stable version, and must use a hazard pointer-style update to snap its current version ahead.
-That's the safe slow path, which also handles the transition out of the zero state.[^stable-eql-limit] After a hazard pointer update, the postcondition is that there was a time when new current version was globally visible and it was equal to the stable version.
+That's the safe slow path, which also handles the transition out of the zero state.[^stable-eql-limit] After a hazard pointer update, the postcondition is that there was a time when the new current version was globally visible and equal to the stable version.
 If the reader later falls off the QSBR range, the writer will first bump the hazard pointer limit, and everything still works out.

 [^stable-eql-limit]: It's a bit unsettling that updating the current version to the stable version could leave us with \\(\texttt{current_version} = \texttt{hp_limit},\\) which yields an empty range for \\([\texttt{current_version}, \texttt{hp_limit}).\\)  However, a successful hazard pointer update means the current version is within the QSBR leeway of the stable version, so the record protects \\([\texttt{current_version}, \texttt{stable_version}].\\)